evizitei/mercado-brasileiro/README.md

 (for establishing orchestration for the multiple containers involved.)
 You'll want to install both of those before you continue.

-2) Start app
+2) Build your containers, which will download the images for the python container and the postgres container.
+`docker-compose build`

+3) run the initial migrations to bootstrap your db:
-`docker-compose run --rm web django-admin startproject mercado_brasileiro`
+`docker-compose run --rm web python manage.py migrate`

+4) Start the app to make sure it works: `docker-compose up`